Terreii/andromeda-viewer/docs/network.md

 The server acts as a proxy of all protocols parts.

 ## UDP packets
-The SL-Protocol uses UDP for its realtime communication.
+The SL-Protocol uses UDP for its real-time communication.

-Because browser don't have a UDP-API for sites, a WebSocket is used for sending the packets.
-It will send them to the Andromeda server, which will send it to the SL- or openSIM sim, and backwards, too.
+Because browser don't have a UDP-API for sites, packets are send through the server using a WebSocket.
+The server will act as a proxy between client and SL/openSim server.

-Communication is done thru the Circuit class in **circuit.js**.
-In **networkNessages** the packets are then translated between a JSON representation for the client and a TypedArray for the SIM.
+The Circuit class in **circuit.js** handles the UDP-communication.
+It uses **networkMessages.js** to read and write packets.

-A list of all messages of the SL-protocol can be found in [tools/master_message_template.msg](http://secondlife.com/app/message_template/master_message_template.msg).
+A list of all messages of the SL-protocol exist in [tools/master_message_template.msg](http://secondlife.com/app/message_template/master_message_template.msg).

-For an exact description of every message, look in the SL-wiki under [all messages](http://wiki.secondlife.com/wiki/Category:Messages) or directly go to **wiki.secondlife.com/wiki/[_put message name here_]**.
+For an exact description of every message, look in the SL-wiki under [all messages](http://wiki.secondlife.com/wiki/Category:Messages).
+Or open **wiki.secondlife.com/wiki/[_put message name here_]**.

 ### JSON Layout for incoming messages
-After every packet is processed, it will have following layout:
+Every incoming packet will have following layout:

 ```javascript
 {